 - Catalog your family heirloom recipes into a cookbook to give away to friends and family

 - Give away a blank recipe binder as a gift

 - Print out and assemble a binder to give away as a gift to children, grandchildren or newlyweds

 Being the super organized graphic designer I am….
 I *think* I created the best way to organize recipes…. beautifully for any of these purposes.

 I’m going to show you how to organize and preserve your recipes in a binder and if you like you can purchase all the files that I created (46 total pages) which I call the Vintage Pink Recipe Binder & Meal Planner (use reader discount code BAKELIFESWEET for 20% off) for your own completely organized and cataloged recipe or cookbook binder.

-Even if you don’t like how I organized my recipe binder (or my design work) that’s okay…you can still download our FREE printable recipe binder page marker to start building your own recipe binder at home!
+Even if you don’t like how I organized my recipe binder (or my design work) that’s okay…you can still download our FREE printable recipe binder page marker OR meal planning stickers to start your own recipe binder at home!

 Coming up I’ve put together a short tour of everything I designed/created to put into my recipe binder.
 I knew I was going to need a few things to totally organize my recipes better than I had in the past and it’s something you should think about while building your own recipe binder (especially if you decide to build your own and not use our templates).

 - Recipes should be organized by category with tab dividers for quick reference